-However, you must already be registered with the emergency SMS service.
-To sign up for the service text ‘register’ to 999 and you will be sent some instructions to follow.
+However, registration with the emergency SMS service is required.
+To sign up for the service text ‘register’ to 999 and you will receive some instructions to follow.

 In case of an emergency, create a text containing the name of the service you require, what the problem is and the location.

 Go to the emergency SMS website for more information or to register your phone.